 It’s not often a new mass extinction is identified; after all, such events were so devastating they really stand out in the fossil record.
 In a new paper, published today in Science Advances, an international team has identified a major extinction of life 233 million years ago that triggered the dinosaur takeover of the world.
 The crisis has been called the Carnian Pluvial Episode.

 The team of 17 researchers, led by Jacopo Dal Corso of the China University of Geosciences at Wuhan and Mike Benton of the University of Bristol’s School of Earth Sciences, reviewed all the geological and palaeontological evidence and determined what had happened.

-The cause was most likely massive volcanic eruptions in the Wrangellia Province of western Canada, where huge volumes of volcanic basalt was poured out and forms much of the western coast of North America.
+The cause was most likely massive volcanic eruptions in the Wrangellia Province of western Canada, where huge volumes of volcanic basalt poured out and formed much of the western coast of North America.

 It wasn’t just dinosaurs, but also many modern groups of plants and animals also appeared at this time, including some of the first turtles, crocodiles, lizards, and the first mammals.

 The Carnian Pluvial Episode also had an impact on ocean life.
 It marks the start of modern-style coral reefs, as well as many of the modern groups of plankton, suggesting profound changes in the ocean chemistry and carbonate cycle.

 “So far, paleontologists had identified five “big” mass extinctions in the past 500 million years of the history of life,” says Jacopo Dal Corso.
 “Each of these had a profound effect on the evolution of the Earth and of life.
 We have identified another great extinction event, and it evidently had a major role in helping to reset life on land and in the oceans, marking the origins of modern ecosystems.”